 Can a school offer more than one alternative program of choice?

 A school may offer more than one alternative program of choice.
 Please note that an alternative program of choice is a special program within a school that does not meet the Definition of a School.
 This means that the district does not need to apply for a County-District-School code for an alternative program of choice, but it must ensure that the program meets other requirements of the authorizing legislation.

 Must a student be failing or having difficulty in school to be considered for admission to an alternative school or program of choice?

 No. Students volunteer for alternative schools and programs of choice.
 Previous classroom performance may not be used as a criterion for limiting a student's opportunity to attend an alternative school of choice.
-EC Section 58504
+California Education Code Section 58504

 Do alternative schools of choice offer instruction in the basic skill areas?

 Yes.
 In fact, testing of basic skill areas is part of the required annual evaluation.
 Fundamental schools, which stress a return to the "basics," may be classified as alternative schools of choice if participation by students and staff is voluntary.

 Can an alternative school or program of choice be located at a museum, park, or nature preserve, for example, rather than in a regular school building?

 Yes.
 Alternative schools and programs of choice can be conducted in any location that is conducive to learning.
 The nature of a school or program can be a determining factor with regard to its location.

 Is the quality of teaching in alternative schools and programs of choice as good as that in traditional programs?